Purpose

 Notice

-The IP addresses in the examples have been desensitized.
-When verifying, you must replace them with the actual IP addresses of your machines.
+The IP address in the sample commands has been desensitized.
+Please replace it with the actual IP address of your machine when verifying.

-The following example describes how to import data from a file located on a server (OBServer node) or in the MySQL-compatible mode of OceanBase Database.
+The following example demonstrates how to import data from an external file located on the server (OBServer node) and create an external table in MySQL mode of OceanBase Database.
 The steps are as follows:

 Create directories on the OBServer node.
 The